cypress-io/cypress/docs/source/api/commands/get.md

 **{% fa fa-angle-right %} alias** ***(String)***

-An alias as defined using the [`.as()`](https://on.cypress.io/api/as) command and referenced with the `@` character and the name of the alias.
+An alias as defined using the {% url `.as()` as %} command and referenced with the `@` character and the name of the alias.

 Internally, Cypress keeps a cache of all aliased elements.
 If the element currently exists in the DOM, it is immediately returned.
-If the element no longer exists, Cypress will re-query the element based on the previous selector path defined before [`.as()`](https://on.cypress.io/api/as) to find it again.
+If the element no longer exists, Cypress will re-query the element based on the previous selector path defined before {% url `.as()` as %} to find it again.

 {% note info %}
 [Read about using aliases here.](https://on.cypress.io/guides/using-aliases)